The Bayesian Separation Principle for Data-driven Control: MPC cost using Gaussian regression

-Recall that data are generated according to \eqref{StochMod} with $f$ that now satisfies \eqref{GRF} and is independent of the noises $e(t)$ which form a white Gaussian noise of variance $\sigma^2$.
+a notation that makes them ``dynamic" in light of the dependence on time $t$\footnote{Strictly speaking, these input locations contain also some past data not contained in $\mathcal{D}$, e.g. input and outputs measured before $t=1$.
+If such data are not available one can handle initial conditions effects as e.g. described in \cite[Section 3.2]{Ljung:99}.}.
+Recall that the $z^t$ are generated according to \eqref{StochMod} with $f$ that satisfies \eqref{GRF} and is independent of the noises $e(t)$ which form a white Gaussian noise of variance $\sigma^2$.
 In the next proposition $z^*$ can be interpreted as a future input location where $f$ needs to be predicted to evaluate the MPC cost.
 The formulas given may seem standard, coming from basic results regarding jointly Gaussian vectors estimation \cite{Anderson:1979}.
 Actually, there are some proof-related subtleties discussed in Appendix related to the fact that output data are also part of the input locations.

 \begin{proposition} Let $\mathbb{K}$ denote the $N \times N$ kernel matrix whose $(i,j)$ entry is $K(z^i,z^j)$ and let $\Sigma=\mathbb{K} + \gamma I$.
 Define also the weights vector $c$ and the regularization parameter $\gamma$ as follows: